KURUME Kasuri (Ikat)

-This type of cloth dates back to the beginning of the 19th century, when a 12 year old girl called Inoue Den was inspired by a scrap of old material.
-Later, the Kurume clan in the south west of present day Fukuoka Prefecture promoted its production.
+Kurume Kasuri fabric dates back to the beginning of the 19th century, when a 12 year old girl named Inoue Den was inspired by a scrap of old material.
+Later, the Kurume clan in the south west of present-day Fukuoka Prefecture promoted its production.

-Improvements were also made by Otsuka Taizo, who invented a picture form of ikat, and Ushijima Noshi who developed a method of weaving a fine ikat pattern.
-Thanks to them, Kurume Kasuri has developed as a cotton ikat using distinctive techniques such as a picture ikat, and ikats with large or small patterns that cannot be found in other kinds of ikat.
+Improvements were also made by Otsuka Taizo, who invented a picture form of ikat, and Ushijima Noshi, who developed a method of weaving a fine ikat pattern.
+Thanks to them, Kurume Kasuri has developed as a cotton ikat using distinctive techniques such as picture ikats and ikats with large or small patterns that cannot be found in other varieties.

-This cloth is a type of yarn-dyed material.
-Because ikat is woven with cotton threads which have been tied before dyeing, the design has a real depth.
-Being unpretentious, it can be put to many uses such as for kimono, small accessories and even for articles within the home.
+This fabric is a yarn-dyed material.
+Because ikat is woven with cotton threads that have been tied before dyeing, the designs have depth.
+The unpretentious style has wide applications, including kimono, small accessories and for articles within the home.

-Kasuri is a kind of textiles whose threads are dyed beforehand.
-The threads are dyed by ikat techniques and woven to produce elaborate design.
-This simple grazed texture is widely used in kimonos, accessories and interiors.
+Kasuri indicates a kind of textile that has its threads dyed beforehand.
+The threads are dyed by ikat techniques and woven to produce elaborate designs.
+Their simple texture is widely used in kimonos, accessories and interiors.

 How to make

-The thread is manually adjusted and dyed before weaving to create the patterns through applying the resist to the part of fabric by bundling them.
+The thread is manually adjusted and dyed before weaving to create the patterns, applying resistance to the fabric by bundling them together.